-Last year, General Mills announced it was refocusing innovation unit 301 Inc. from developing in-house brands to centre on providing capital to emerging food brands and create "breakthrough innovation in the food space".
-Since then the unit has made two significant investments with plant-based snacks firm Rhythm Superfoods, and this month, cottage cheese maker Good Culture.
-In a two-part interview with Hannah Abdulla, 301 Inc.'s VP and general manager John Haugen tells us what prompted these investments and more about the direction in which the investment vehicle is headed.
+Last year, General Mills announced it was refocusing innovation unit 301.
+Inc from developing in-house brands to centre on providing capital to emerging food brands and create “breakthrough innovation in the food space”.
+Since then the unit has made two significant investments – in US plant-based snacks firm Rhythm Superfoods, and this month, US cottage cheese maker Good Culture.
+In a two-part interview with Hannah Abdulla, 301 Inc.’s VP and general manager John Haugen tells us what prompted these investments and more about the direction in which the investment vehicle is headed.

 just-food: What prompted the shake-up at 301 Inc.?

 John Haugen: For a period of time we were working on scanning the market for key trends and potential new opportunities for General Mills.
 We had a team dedicated to building those businesses from the ground up.
 We did that for probably two years.
 We learned a lot.
 First of all, it takes time to authentically build these businesses and brands.
 The second thing is that we realised a lot of – if not all – the best ideas, are already in the marketplace being built by entrepreneurs.
 We found it difficult to replicate the energy, passion and the vision that entrepreneurs have when they conceive these new business ideas.
 We also learned while their skillsets are very difficult for us to replicate, that we had capabilities, resources and skills that were extremely valuable to them but also difficult for them to replicate in their companies.
 That really led to the pivot of 301 Inc., where we could come alongside them as an investment partner with investment capital but also combining with the resources and capabilities of General Mills, so we could more effectively and efficiently help them to scale their vision.

 j-f: What is the strategy behind deciding which sort of brands you invest in?